pittcsc/Documents/Constitution.md

 ## XVII) Vacancies

-Vacancies will be filled by appointment of the board.
-The replacement will hold the position until the next voting cycle takes place.
+Vacancies will be filled by appointment from the board.
+The replacement will hold the position until elections for the subsequent term take place.
 Each position **must** be filled, although an officer is able to hold multiple positions if that is deemed the appropriate course of action by the board.

 ## XVIII) Committees